Confederation period: Fiscal policies

-National defense
+Common defense

-As the Revolutionary War came to an end, the officers and enlisted men of the Continental Army became increasingly disgruntled over their lack of pay, as Congress had suspended payment due to the poor financial state of the national government.
+As the Revolutionary War came to an end, the officers and enlisted men of the Continental Army became increasingly disgruntled over their lack of pay, as Congress had suspended payment due to the poor financial state of the central government.
 Congress had promised the officers a lifetime pension in 1780, but few of the officers believed that they would receive this benefit.
 In December 1782, several officers, led by Alexander McDougall, petitioned Congress for their benefits.
 The officers hoped to use their influence to force the states to allow the federal government to levy a tariff, which in turn would provide revenue to pay the soldiers.
-Historians such as Robert Middlekauff have argued that some members of the national government, including Congressman Alexander Hamilton and Superintendent of Finance Robert Morris, attempted to use this growing dissatisfaction to increase the power of Congress.
+Historians such as Robert Middlekauff have argued that some members of the central government, including Congressman Alexander Hamilton and Superintendent of Finance Robert Morris, attempted to use this growing dissatisfaction to increase the power of Congress.
 An anonymous letter circulated among the officers; the document called for the payment of soldiers and threatened mutiny against General Washington and Congress.
 In a gathering of army officers in March 1783, Washington denounced the letter, but promised to lobby Congress for payment.
 Washington's speech defused the brewing Newburgh Conspiracy, named for the New York town in which the army was encamped, but dissatisfaction among the soldiers remained high.
 In May 1783, fearing a mutiny, Washington furloughed most of his army.

-After Congress failed to pass an amendment granting the national government the power to levy an impost on imports, Morris paid the army with certificates that the soldiers labeled "Morris notes."
+After Congress failed to pass an amendment granting the central government the power to levy an impost on imports, Morris paid the army with certificates that the soldiers labeled "Morris notes."
 The notes promised to pay the soldiers in six months, but few of the soldiers believed that they would ever actually receive payment, and most Morris notes were sold to speculators.
 Many of the impoverished enlisted men were forced to beg for help on their journeys home.
 In June, the Pennsylvania Mutiny of 1783 broke out among angry soldiers who demanded payment, causing Congress to relocate the capital to Princeton.
 Upon re-convening, Congress reduced the size of the army from 11,000 to 2,000.
-Though national security was a top priority of American leaders, in the short term a smaller Continental Army would suffice because Americans had confidence that the Atlantic Ocean would provide protection from European powers.
+Though security was a top priority of American leaders, in the short term a smaller Continental Army would suffice because Americans had confidence that the Atlantic Ocean would provide protection from European powers.
 On December 23, 1783, Washington resigned from the army, earning the admiration of many for his willingness to relinquish power.

 In August 1784, Congress established the First American Regiment, the nation's first peacetime regular army infantry unit, which served primarily on the American frontier.
 Even so, the size of the army continued to shrink, down to a mere 625 soldiers, while Congress effectively disbanded the Continental Navy in 1785 with the sale of the USS Alliance.
 The small, poorly equipped army would prove powerless to prevent squatters from moving onto Native American lands, further inflaming a tense situation on the frontier.